chrishg23-jpg/HES-benchmark/README.md

 ## 🧬 Abstract

 This benchmark simulation demonstrates how spacetime curvature can emerge from entanglement entropy in a discrete lattice system.
-Built on the Holographic Entropic Spacetime (HES) framework, the model evolves a 2D and 3D grids of microstates under local entropic interactions and global feedback dynamics.
+Built on Holographic Entropic Spacetime (HES), the model evolves a 2D and 3D grids of microstates under local entropic interactions and global feedback dynamics.

 Key features include:
 - Entropy gradients generating curvature via Laplacian analysis